Mother keeping kids close to home after recent daytime shootings | CBC News

 'It's definitely concerning'

-Marisa Bernardo lives near Rooney's Lane in Alta Vista where the shooting took place on Monday.
+Marisa Bernardo lives near Monday's shooting scene.
 She said she was packing in her living room when her sibling called and told her to turn on the news.

 "I turned it on and couldn't believe it," she said.
 "It's in my backyard.
 And what happened?
 We have no details.
 We heard of other instances close by here where people are getting shot."